pololu/vl53l1x-st-api-arduino/README.md

 To load the sketch, open the file **vl53l1x-st-api.ino** in the vl53l1x-st-api directory.

-We have also released a more basic [VL53L1X library for Arduino](lib) that is intended to provide a quicker and easier way to get started using the VL53L1X with an Arduino-compatible controller, in contrast to using this API from ST.
+We have also released a more basic [VL53L1X library for Arduino][lib] that is intended to provide a quicker and easier way to get started using the VL53L1X with an Arduino-compatible controller, in contrast to using this API from ST.
 The library has a more streamlined interface, as well as smaller storage and